What is ELISA?

 ELISA is also used to detect and quantify specific biomarkers that aid in the early detection, diagnosis and monitoring of various cancer types.

 - Drug discovery and development: In pharmacokinetics and pharmacodynamics studies, ELISA is used to measure and analyze drug concentrations and their effects on target molecules, facilitating the understanding of drug metabolism and therapeutic efficacy.
-The detection and characterization of specific target molecules by ELISA aid in developing and assessing potential therapeutic interventions.
+The detection and characterization of specific target molecules by ELISA aid in the development and assessment of potential therapeutic interventions.

 Advanced Techniques and Variations of ELISA